mwarning/p2p-gui/README.txt

 This program combines a simple web server with gui-protocol interfaces to MLDonkey/aMule/rTorrent and giFT and a customizeable server-side html GUI (written in D) as well as a client-side GUI (written in JavaScript).

+For help with common problems go to http://p2p-gui.sourceforge.net/

 0. About
 1. Compiling
 2. Change Translations